-Crown land leases with excess grazing or hay resources may request permission to:
+Crown land lessees with excess grazing or hay resources may request permission to:

 - Sub-lease their pasture;